idaholab/moose/modules/doc/content/python/TestHarness.md

 | METHOD | devel | Something in-between opt and dbg |

 !alert note
-The methods described here can also be controled via command line arguments.
+The methods described here can also be controlled via command line arguments.
 See "More Options" above.

 #### MOOSE_TERM_FORMAT

-Set `MOOSE_TERM_FORMAT` to any or all of the following, as well as in a perticular order and case (restricted) to control where, what, and how the TestHarness prints that specific item:
+Set `MOOSE_TERM_FORMAT` to any or all of the following, as well as in a particular order and case (restricted) to control where, what, and how the TestHarness prints that specific item:

 | Variable Name | Argument | Usage |
 | - | - | - |